dustinpfister/blog_posts/_posts/linux-bash-script-arrays.md

 ### 1.1 - bracket syntax

-One pretty simple way to go about creating a basic indexed array is to just use a bracket syntax with the variable name.
+One pretty simple way to go about creating a basic indexed array is to just use a bracket syntax with a variable name.
+That is just create a simple variable as always, but just place an opening and closing set of square brackets at the end of the variable name and before equals.
+Then place the desired index value for the element that will be assignined for that index in between the square brackets.

 ```bash
 #!/bin/bash